Top 5 Reasons Your Website Is Loading Slow and How to Fix It Fast

 Next, you can try to implement asynchronous loading for non-critical JavaScript files.

-Typically, JavaScript files block the page from loading until fully downloaded.
+Typically, JavaScript files block the page from loading until they are fully downloaded.
 This keeps people from seeing your web content.

 Deferring JavaScript execution also ensures that your essential content (like text and images) loads first, with non-essential scripts being executed later, which improves the user experience by allowing them to interact with the page while it loads.